tduva/LiveSplit-ASL/AlanWake-README.md

 ## Technical Information
 For some reason the value makes a bit of a jump (5 -> 9) on the change to Episode 3.
 But that shouldn't really matter for the Autosplitter, which simply checks if the value increased.
 In the future, it might be checked which level is started to allow for some configuration.

 There is also another address (string AlanWake.exe+369F30) which contains the filename of the next cutscene, which is being preloaded at some points in the game.
 This could be used to allow for more splits.
+It is also used to split at the end of Any%, in combination with an address that is 0 when a video is active (byte AlanWake.exe+2C0958).